umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/Conditional-Logic/index.md

 When adding a new condition you'll need to select the field where you want to evaluate the value and then you can also select an operator.

-In this example we only want to show the 'Email' field if the value of the 'How should we contact you' field is 'Email'.
-In the same way we only want to show the 'Phone' field, if the value of the 'How should we contact you' field is 'Phone'.
+In this example we only want to show the 'Email' field if the value of the 'How should we contact you' field is `Email`.
+In the same way we only want to show the 'Phone' field, if the value of the 'How should we contact you' field is `Phone`.

 ![Setup rule](images/exampleConditions.png)